...

 • You must sign an Australian Values Statement affirming that you will respect the Australian way of life and adhere to Australian laws.

-We will not grant this visa if it is not in the best interests of an applicant under 18.
+Your visa may be refused if it is not in the best interests of an applicant under 18.

 Conditions